howardabrams/labrats/README.md

 we could define the first experiment to use the first slice:

     $.labrats.group( { key: userId, name: "serious tests",
-                       slices: 3, slice: 0, numGroups: 2 });
+                       slices: 3, slice: 0, groups: 2 });

 The second experiment would use the next *slice*:

     $.labrats.group( { key: userId, name: "serious tests",
-                       slices: 3, slice: 1, numGroups: 2 });
+                       slices: 3, slice: 1, groups: 2 });

 Notice the test name for the group of slices must be the same.

 This slicing feature can be combined with the `subset` feature to keep a control group out.
-Also, when using the subset and the slicing features, the `numGroups` option can be unspecified in order to default to `1` (a single test group).
+Also, when using the subset and the slicing features, the `groups` option can be unspecified in order to default to `1` (a single test group).

 With five experiments where each experiment is in a slice with